Test-More/Test2-Harness/README.md

 ### HARNESS-CATEGORY-ISOLATION

 This lets you tell `yath` that the test cannot be run concurrently with other tests.
-Yath will hold off and run these tests 1 at a time after all other tests.
+Yath will hold off and run these tests one at a time after all other tests.

 ### HARNESS-CATEGORY-GENERAL